Introduction to Water Heater Replacement

 3. Existing Setup and Condition

-If your previous installation was up to current standards, the new water heater can be installed using the existing setup, which speeds up the process.
-However, if the old unit was not compliant with current codes, or if there is significant wear or corrosion, additional time may be needed for adjustments and cleaning.
+If the previous installation adhered to current standards, the new water heater can often be set up using the existing infrastructure, streamlining the process.
+Conversely, if the old unit was outdated or showed signs of significant wear and corrosion, additional time might be necessary for repairs and cleanup.

 4. Local Building Codes and Permits